joebrew/vilaweb/analyses/brexit/README.md

 ![](figures/unnamed-chunk-4-1.png)

-**Catalonia:** Are pro-independence Catalans, like pro-Brexit Britons, opposed to independence?
+**Catalonia:** Are pro-independence Catalans, like pro-Brexit Britons, opposed to immigration?
 No - just the opposite.
 Pro-independence Catalans, unlike pro-Brexit Brits, are pro-immigration.
 A majority (61%) of pro-independence Catalans "strongly disagree" with the xenophobic phrase that "with so much immigration, it doesn't feel like home anymore".
 Among anti-independence Catalans, only 49% reject the phrase.
 Whereas pro-Brexit voters were motivated by anti-immigrant sentiment, pro-independence Catalans are quantifiably more pro-immigrant than their pro-Spain counterparts.

 ![](figures/unnamed-chunk-5-1.png)